How to Clean Discolored Vinyl Flooring & Remove Yellow Stains

 Your vinyl flooring can become discolored and turn yellow for various reasons.
 Most of them are due to the interaction between linoleum - the primary ingredient of vinyl flooring - and the outside elements.

-Even when not in use, yellowing is just a natural tendency of linoleum that has been laid out for a long time.
-It tends to oxidize over time - a serious downside of this awesome flooring material.
+Yellowing is a natural tendency of linoleum that has been exposed to air for a long time.
+It tends to oxidize over time - a serious downside of this durable flooring material.

 There are many factors that can accelerate this process and make yellow spots appear sooner.